leogx9r/ryzen_smu/README.md

 For example, on slower or busy systems, the SMU may be tied up resulting in commands taking longer to execute than normal.
 Allowed range is from `500` to `32768`, defaulting to `8192`.

-#### `smu_pm_update_ms`

-When the `pm_table` file is read, the driver first checks for how long since the PM table was last updated, and if it exceeds `smu_pm_update_ms`, the SMU is first told to update the contents before the table is shown.

-Accepted ranges are in milliseconds, between `50` and `60000`, defaulting to `1000`.
-It is generally a good idea to leave this at its default value.

-#### `smu_pm_use_timer`

-Indicates whether PM table reads will be updated according to the timeout from `smu_pm_update_ms` or not.
-If this is disabled, every read from the PM table will trigger an SMU update command, regardless of how long ago the last update was.

-Generally this should be enabled since most users have no need for an update period faster than the minimum 50 millisecond delay.

-Accepted values are [0, 1], defaulting to 1.

 ## Example Usage